wy000000/BsvSimpleLibrary/README.md

 # BsvSimpleLibrary
-This is a simple example to Send bsv satoshis to an address from an address and/or write/read data to BSV blockchain.
+This is a simple example to Send bsv satoshis to an address from an address and/or write/read data to/from BSV blockchain.
 If changeBackAddress is null, the sending address would be set as default changeBackAddress.
 The fee would be set to 1.0x Sat/B automatically.
 Set the "donationSatoshi" parameter to <1000 if do not want to donate.
 The minimum acceptable donation is 1000.